GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

     This setting is useful to bypass the MANDATORY check for commits matching a specific pattern.

+<a name="common-config-threadPoolSize">`@PLUGIN@.threadPoolSize`</a>
+:   Number of threads used to process events and run the resulting ITS actions
+    (such as adding comments or transitioning issues).

+    @PLUGIN@ handles events asynchronously so that ITS calls do not block Gerrit's event dispatch thread.
+The events of a single change are always processed sequentially, in the order they occurred, even when several threads are configured; this guarantees that the issue state transitions for a change are never reordered.
+Events of different changes may be processed in parallel.

+    Increasing this value improves throughput when many changes generate events at the same time (for example during a mass push or a bulk review), at the cost of additional threads.

+    This is a global setting that is only read from the `plugin.@PLUGIN@` section of `etc/gerrit.config`; it cannot be overridden per project.

+    Default is `1`.

 [Back to @PLUGIN@ documentation index][index]